Technosoft2000/docker-sabnzbd/README.md

 ## Additional ##
-Shell access whilst the container is running: `docker exec -it sabnzbd /bin/bash` Upgrade to the latest version: `docker restart sabnzbd` To monitor the logs of the container in realtime: `docker logs -f sabnzbd`
+Shell access whilst the container is running: `docker exec -it sabnzbd /bin/bash`

+Upgrade to the latest version of sabnzbd: `docker restart sabnzbd`

+To monitor the logs of the container in realtime: `docker logs -f sabnzbd`